luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 #run the script.
 CAMP will not produce a png image file.
 Only a PDF so use `-f pdf` to set output as PDF file.
 geneBody_coverage.py -i $BAM -r $BED -o $OUT -f pdf
 ```
-This produces 2 figures to visualise for 3' or 5' bias
+This produces 2 figures to visualise for 3' or 5' bias.
+If you detect 3' bias at this stage you can either resequence (costly) or adjust for this bias in downstream analysis.

 ### Estimate RIN
 Colours represent different RIN values (RIN 0 = degraded; RIN 9 = high quality).
 The RIN 0 line (degraded RNA) shows more 3' bias.
 ![enter image description here](https://www.researchgate.net/profile/Benjamin_Sigurgeirsson/publication/260841079/figure/fig5/AS:296675668185106@1447744400111/Gene-body-coverage-on-average-for-each-group-Both-RIN-10-and-RiboMinus-show-even.png)
-- If you detect 3' bias at this stage you can either resequence (costly) or adjust for this bias in downstream analysis.

-- determine a measure of mRNA degradation in silico using RSeQCs tin.py script to produce a TIN.
+Determine a measure of mRNA degradation in silico using RSeQCs tin.py script to produce a TIN.
 - TIN 0 (worst) - 100 (best).
 TIN 60 = 60% of transcript has been covered.
 - tin.py uses the deviation from an expected uniform read distribution across the gene body as a proxy
 ```bash